 Apply The Pastrami Rub

-This is the same salt-free rub used in the Pastrami article and provides a bold, peppery taste.
-Use a slightly coarse grind of black peppercorns and coriander seeds to create the crusty exterior typically found on pastrami.
+This salt-free rub provides the bold, peppery taste that is associated with pastrami.
+Use a coarse grind of black peppercorns and coriander seeds to create the crusty exterior typically found on pastrami.
+A mortar and pestle make quick work of the coriander seeds (Photo 4).

-Apply a generous amount of rub to all surfaces of the meat.
-I used almost all of this rub on the two pieces shown here, which made them very peppery...adjust the amount used to your taste.
+Apply a generous amount of rub to all surfaces of the meat (Photo 6).
+I used almost all of this rub on the two pieces of corned beef shown here, which made them very peppery...adjust the amount used according to your taste.

-Once rubbed, the meat is ready to go into the WSM.
+Once rubbed, the meat is ready to go into the WSM or it can be refrigerated overnight.

 Select The Smoke Wood